Send a message to the Governor using the contact form below!

 AB 61 is, once more, revealing of its authors’ complete lack of regard for the civil rights of California’s law-abiding, gun-owning residents.
 Just as we said about AB 2888 a few months ago, this bill may sound like a Cold-War era memoir of living behind the Iron Curtain, but it isn’t.
 Sadly, this is the State of California, year 2018.
 Perhaps they are becoming the same thing.

-Tell the Legislature to oppose AB 61 by sending them an email today!
+Tell the the Governor to VETO AB 61 by sending him an email today!